 If you are a non-exempt employee, you will be eligible to receive overtime pay of one and one-half (1-1/2) times your regular hourly wage for approved hours actually worked over forty (40) hours in one (1) week.
 Non-emergency overtime hours must be approved by the District Manager in advance of working such time.
+Failure to obtain required approval prior to working overtime may result in discipline, including termination.
 Non-scheduled sick time, meaning time taken without approval at least one half hour prior to the start of an employee's work hours, or other non-working time does not count as hours worked for the purpose of computing eligibility for overtime pay.
-Leave due to job-related injury, paid holiday, jury duty, scheduled vacation time, scheduled personal business time and scheduled sick time shall count as hours worked for the purpose of computing overtime pay.
+Leave due to jobrelated injury, paid holiday, jury duty, scheduled vacation time, scheduled personal business time and scheduled sick time shall count as hours worked for the purpose of computing overtime pay.